 Yes.
-The Manager and the Sub-Investment Manager consider PAIs in two ways:
+The Manager and the Sub-Investment Manager consider PAIs and Sovereign PAIs in two ways:

-- 1. All PAIs are considered when determining whether sustainable investments that the Portfolio intends to make do not cause significant harm to any environmental or social sustainable investment objective as explained in "How have the indicators for adverse impacts on sustainability factors been taken into account?" above. - 2.
-The Manager and the Sub-Investment Manager will consider the following principal adverse impacts on sustainability factors across investments which promote environmental or social characteristics, namely: GHG emissions, carbon footprint, GHG intensity, fossil fuel exposure, board gender diversity, UNGC Principles & OECD violations and controversial weapons (the "Product Level PAIs").
+- 1. All PAIs and Sovereign PAIs are considered when determining whether sustainable investments that the Portfolio intends to make do not cause significant harm to any environmental or social sustainable investment objective as explained in "How have the indicators for adverse impacts on sustainability factors been taken into account?" above. - 2.
+The Manager and the Sub-Investment Manager will consider the following principal adverse impacts on sustainability factors across investments which promote environmental or social characteristics, namely:

+The Sovereign PAIs for the sovereign issuers, and GHG emissions, carbon footprint, GHG intensity, fossil fuel exposure, board gender diversity, UNGC Principles & OECD violations and controversial weapons (together the "Product Level PAIs").